kodecocodes/swift-algorithm-club/README.markdown

 [Algorithm design techniques](Algorithm%20Design.markdown).
 How do you create your own algorithms?

-[How to contribute](How%20to%20Contribute.markdown).
+[How to contribute](https://github.com/raywenderlich/swift-algorithm-club/blob/master/.github/CONTRIBUTING.md).
 Report an issue to leave feedback, or submit a pull request.

-[Under construction](Under%20Construction.markdown).
-Algorithms that are under construction.

 ## Where to start?